Roadtripping with Rover – Tips for Traveling with your Dog

 It should be a no-brainer that restaurants will not allow dogs inside.
 It breaks all sorts of health codes.
 But, most restaurants that offer outdoor seating will allow dogs!
-Even if it means sitting on the perimeter of the patio.
-The most dog-friendly places even offer a treat or a bowl of water for a customer’s dog.
+Even if it means sitting on the perimeter of the patio – as long as the patio is accessible without walking through the restaurant.
+The most dog-friendly places even offer a treat or a bowl of water for their customers’ dog.
 Starbucks has become known for their “puppucinos“, but they aren’t alone.
 Several other places offer treats for pups as well!
 The best thing to do is to think ahead and make sure you find restaurants where you can eat outside so that your pup can be with you – and NOT in the car!

-4 – Plan activities that allow you to bring Rover with you.
+4 – Plan activities that allow you to bring your dog with you.

 5 – Plan for frequent stops.

 You may be able to hold it and wait for the next rest stop, but your pup might not.
-Long car rides can make him a little antsier than usual – so make sure you’re stopping enough to let Fido go to the bathroom and stretch his legs.
+Long car rides can make him/her a little antsier than usual – so make sure you’re stopping enough to let your pup go to the bathroom and stretch his/her legs.

 6 – Bring some of your dog’s favorite things.